mbottoms3/mbottoms3/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Software Engineering at Symbiosis Institute of Technology, Pune , India.
+- 🎓 &nbsp; Studied Software Development with the University of Denver (2022)
 - 🌱 &nbsp; Currently Learning Blockchain Technology.
-- Open for project collaboration and internship opportunities.
+- Open for project collaboration and job opportunities (especially back-end).

 <h3>🛠 Tech Stack</h3>